Who Are The Middle Class In The Philippines?

 Efforts of the government to provide financial aid to the people are channeled through agencies such as Philhealth, Pag-IBIG, and SSS.
 The benefits that these agencies provide offer major financial assistance to the middle class mainly because it’s mostly this sector that’s actively funding these programs.

-For one, Pag-IBIG is the most accessible means of the poor and middle class to purchase a home.
+For one, Pag-IBIG is the most accessible means for the poor and middle class to purchase a home.
 Compared to banks, Pag-IBIG is highly inclusive of all socioeconomic classes, even to the poor.

-If financial assistance from the government become inefficient, it’s the spending capability of the middle class that will mostly be hampered.
+If financial assistance from the government becomes inefficient, it’s the spending capability of the middle class that will mostly be hampered.

 The middle class and the economy

-Setting the middle class apart from the extreme ends of the social spectrum can sometimes cause misconception.
-That’s why often times, (upper) middle class are easily associated with the rich while lower middle class individuals mistaken themselves as poor.
-However, as definite as how we see what “rich” should look like, middle class can be unclear simply because it’s greatly dependent on the economy.
+Setting the middle class apart from the extreme ends of the social spectrum can sometimes cause misconceptions.
+That’s why oftentimes, the (upper) middle class is easily associated with the rich while lower-middle-class individuals mistook themselves as poor.
+However, as definite as to how we see what “rich” should look like, the middle class can be unclear simply because it’s greatly dependent on the economy.

-While the poor population also have a more constricted spending capability, the middle class’ income and spending power can easily get pushed back beyond the poverty line (for those who belongs to the lower end of the middle income spectrum) depending on the economy.
+While the poor population also has a more constricted spending capability, the middle-class income and spending power can easily get pushed back beyond the poverty line (for those who belong to the lower end of the middle-income spectrum) depending on the economy.

-According to Michael Ettlinger of AmericanProgress.org, a strong middle class is the key to getting our economy moving.
+According to Michael Ettlinger of AmericanProgress.org, a strong middle class is a key to getting our economy moving.
 Why?
-Simply because majority of the spending consumer belongs to the middle class population.
+Simply because the majority of the spending consumer belongs to the middle-class population.
 They can be a definite measure of a country’s economic performance.
 The middle class not only gives the country a face, it will also most likely define what it means to be a regular citizen of that land.